 The Victoria Curling Club is committed to protecting the health and safety of our staff and curlers.

-As we are not only a recreational facility, but also a cafe/restaurant/bar, so as per the Provincial Health Order of August 23/24:
+As we are not only a recreational facility, but also a cafe/restaurant/bar, we are following all the latest Provincial Health Orders surrounding establishments such as ours.

-- It will be mandatory to be double vaccinated in order to enter our facility - proof will need to be shown in line with the provincial mandates on the "vaccine passport".
+- It will be mandatory to be double vaccinated in order to enter our facility - we are utilizing the BC Vaccine Verification app to scan people who are curling, or who are ordering from the bar.

 - Masks are mandatory inside the VCC, except when seated at the cafe or upstairs lounge; or on the ice surface while playing.